mozilla/regressors-regressions-dataset/README.md

 ## References

-Please cite this work if you use the data in this repo.
+Please cite these works if you use the data in this repo.
 ```
 @misc{petrulio2022szz,
       title={SZZ in the time of Pull Requests},